DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 configuration, settings, warnings, exceptions and errors.
 Activity logging, such as background processes, API calls etc. is suppressed.

-When running with the `mockoauth` profile, console logging is activity-oriented and will show startup configuration, settings, warnings, exceptions and errors, plus background processes, API calls, and so on, to aid development and debugging.
+When running with the `noauth` profile, console logging is activity-oriented and will show startup configuration, settings, warnings, exceptions and errors, plus background processes, API calls, and so on, to aid development and debugging.